medicine against violence

 The reality is that almost all of us have fallen into mistakes that cause violence.
 Anger is a significant part of our human reality.
 Also, we have been victims of it.

-The confinement that lasted almost two years because of the COVID-19 showed us that we are not far from sufrir mental damagewhich can cause us, even, rethink our lives; the way we think about ourselves and others.
+The confinement that lasted almost two years because of the COVID-19 showed us that we are not far from sufrir mental damagewhich can cause us, even, rethink our lives; the way we think regarding ourselves and others.
 It has been a very complicated time; hardly anyone is having a good time.

 The outbursts of social violence They have very deep just causes.
 One of them is the mental health.
 A thorny issue, costly and misunderstood by many.
 But that must be addressed both by governments and by civil society.

-What happened in the queretaro stadiuma few months ago, could have been a historic mega-tragedy.
+What happened in the queretaro stadiuma few months ago, might have been a historic mega-tragedy.
 Fortunately there were no deaths, however, we realized that we are a second away; to a simple spark, to create an inferno.

 Sport is medicine to the body, but it is also medicine to the brain.
 Minutes of silence before a game will never be enough, but they have the power to drown out the noise and make us reflect for 60 seconds on countless flagella.